matyalatte/tuw/examples/other_features/error/README.md

 ## Error Dialogue

-When the executed command output something to `stderr`, Simple Command Runner will show an error dialogue.
+When the executed command output something to `stderr`, Tuw will show an error dialogue.

 ![Error](https://user-images.githubusercontent.com/69258547/236607612-183a72d9-a7f3-4006-b545-8d2f5c9ca890.png)